bwalree/pythonTraining/README.md

 # python training

-adding somne lines to see new results
+adding some lines to see new results